 Developing the System to SIL 3 Standards

 As RAXS was being designed to SIL 3 standards, developing such a complex system and demonstrating that it meets the required criteria for RAMS (EN50126), software (EN50128) and communications (EN50129) would require extensive analysis and testing, in addition to significant expertise and experience in the application of CENELEC standards.
 Subsequently, to support their efforts to pass independent safety assessment and gain type approval for RAXS, Rail Safety Systems engaged Acmena to manage and direct overall product safety, in addition to providing RAMS and validation lead services.

-“Acmena played a key role in developing the product’s architecture and its success,” said Rail Safety System’s Chief Technology Officer.
+“Acmena played a key role in developing the product’s architecture and its success,” said Rail Safety System’s Chief Technology Officer, Gary Foster.
 “Our engineering team had extensive skills in leading edge technologies that we were incorporating into the product, but did not have extensive experience in applying the CENELEC standards.
 Acmena not only trained the team, but fundamentally reviewed and assessed the developing product against them and provided pragmatic guidance and direction to ensure full CENELEC compliance.”

 Acmena’s consultants performed exhaustive Failure Modes and Effect Analyses (FMEA) at the system-, node- and component levels, analysing over 500 components in total with over 3,400 failure modes considered.
 The FMEAs were subsequently used to provide input for detailed Fault Tree Analyses, which were performed to demonstrate that each functional hazard met with its specified Tolerable Hazard Rate.